sdgilley/content-maintenance/README.md

 # Code maintenance for Azure docs

-- **Code Repositories** - GitHub repositories where sample code is stored (currently: azureml-examples, foundry-samples, and azureai-samples)
+- **Code Repositories** - GitHub repositories where sample code is stored (Currently for ML and Foundry: azureml-examples, foundry-samples, and azureai-samples)
-- **Docs Repository** - The MicrosoftDocs/azure-ai-docs repository where documentation articles are stored
+- **Docs Repository** - The MicrosoftDocs repository where documentation articles are stored - currently hardcoded to MicrosoftDocs/azure-ai-docs
 - **This Repository** - The content maintenance repository you're viewing now, containing monitoring and reporting scripts

 ## Overview